-A mixture of residential, commercial, entertainment, civic, and employment uses characterized by a more intensely built-up environment and pedestrian orientation, while accommodating automobiles, with active areas of shops.
+18th Street is envisioned as an active, pedestrian-oriented street that encourages non-automobile access among cultural uses, cultural service businesses such as art and dance studios, retail shopping, entertainment, and residences.
+The rebuilt Acequia Madre would form a landscaped public recreation and art feature running down 18th.
+The uses, building, façade, and streetscape design would draw visitors between the museums and the Village Center.
+They would encourage movement down the uses characterized by a more intensely built-up environment and pedestrian orientation, while accommodating automobiles, with active areas of shops.
 Types of uses would include personal services and specialty retail, entertainment uses such as restaurants, bars, and theaters, and those that support the existing civic and cultural facilities such as additional museums, art galleries, dance studios, and bookstores.
 The recently developed Social Security and State office buildings would be conforming uses.